 The Air Check $\checkmark$ O2 monitor incorporates a special electronic circuit that continuously monitors sensor operation.
-Any cell degradation or complete failure will immediately be detected.
-This smart circuitry alerts the user to sensor faults and other electrical problems that may interrupt surveillance through the standard mA signal output signal or through the fault relay option.
+With the built-in alarm relay, any cell degradation or complete failure will immediately be detected.
+This smart circuitry alerts the user to sensor faults and other electrical problems that may interrupt surveillance through the standard mA signal output signal and through the fault relay.